francescapalermo/francescapalermo.github.io/_dataset/1_tactile_exploration.md

 ---
-title: "Tactile-Fibre Optic Fracture Dataset
-"
-collection: datasets
+layout: archive
+title: "Tactile and Proximity Dataset"
-permalink: /dataset/tactile_dataset
+permalink: /tactile_proximity_dataset/
-excerpt: 'Tactile and proximity sensing can be efficiently used to perform automatic crack detection.
-This dataset is acquired by a '
+author_profile: true
+redirect_from:
+  - /tactileproximity
 ---

+Tactile and proximity sensing can be efficiently used to perform automatic crack detection.
+This dataset

+4 types of 3D printed surface have been acquired (no crack, crack, bump and wavy pattern).
+6 different widths of cracks (0mm, 1mm, 2mm, 5mm, 8mm, 10mm).
+5 acquisitions for each surface and width for a total of 50 acquisitions.
+Each acquisitions consists of 12 complete movements on the explored surface

 [Download complete paper here](https://www.frontiersin.org/articles/10.3389/frobt.2020.513004/full)